14th Annual Detroit Fall Beer Festival - 2023

 A: Yes.
 We have a handful of food vendors with beer-friendly menu items for purchase.
 There are also tables and chairs set up around the festival site for you to sit down to enjoy your meal.

 A: Guests may bring food and non-alcoholic beverages with them into the event provided that nothing is in a glass container.
-Backpacks, hydration packs, coolers, folding camp chairs, small 10x10 maximum sized tents, picnic blankets and umbrellas are allowed.
-The following items are not permitted on festival grounds: outside alcohol, glass containers, grills, portable heaters, children, animals*, bicycles, skateboards, rollerskates/rollerblades, strollers or motorized vehicles.
+Backpacks, hydration packs, coolers, folding camp chairs, picnic blankets and umbrellas are allowed.
+The following items are not permitted on festival grounds: outside alcohol, marijuana or drugs of any kind, glass containers, grills, portable heaters, children, animals*, bicycles, skateboards, rollerskates/rollerblades, strollers or motorized vehicles.

 *With the exception of licensed service dogs as required by the state of Michigan: http://www.michigan.gov/documents/mdcr/FAQs-12-27-16_546656_7.pdf